tjheslin1/sunday-arcana-recruitment/doc.md

 and quick, end.

-Luck also plays an element, but can be influenced in the right, or wrong, direction depending on how the followers take on their task.
+Luck also plays an element, but can be influenced in the right, or wrong, direction.

+<div style='margin-top:100px'></div>

+Beyond the [Required starting investment](#p1), any additional funding increases the likelihood that followers survive to achieve your goals and gain higher levels.

 <div style='margin-top:0px'></div>

-Beyond the _Required initial investment_, any additional funding increases the likelihood that followers survive to achieve your goals and gain higher levels.

 Followers will use any coin provided to prepare themselves with items such a rations and potions, unless directed to do otherwise.
+The more the player invests in the adventure, the more likely it will be successful.

 ##### Player investment
 | Adventure roll modifier | Player investment |